GIScience/ors-map-client/README.md

 - [docs/automated-test.md](docs/automated-test.md) - explains how the automated tests are implemented
 - [docs/learned-lessons.md](docs/learned-lessons.md) - lessons learned and that might help in the future
 - [docs/learned-lessons.md](docs/learned-lessons.md) - explains what are the criteria for the search results
+- [docs/plugins.md](docs/plugins.md) - explains how the plugins can be added to the maps client